SteeltoeOSS/Documentation/docs/messaging/rabbitmq-intro.md

 }
 ```

->NOTE: When specifying addresses as shown above, the `host` and `port` properties are ignored.
+>When specifying addresses as shown above, the `host` and `port` properties are ignored.
 If the address uses the `amqps` protocol, SSL support is automatically enabled.

 See [`RabbitOptions`](https://github.com/SteeltoeOSS/Steeltoe/blob/master/src/Messaging/src/RabbitMQ/Config/RabbitOptions.cs) for more of the supported options.